Innovative Technology & Technological Innovation in Europe – Digital Leadership

 Technological innovation definition

-Digitalization and technological innovation offer countless advantages to both service and industrial companies – but at the same time presents them with new challenges.
+Digitalization and technological innovation offer countless advantages to both service and industrial companies – but at the same time present them with new challenges.
 In particular, the processes running in the background are increasingly coming into focus.
-Modernizing existing IT infrastructures is therefore a top priority.
-There is no way around technologies such as cloud computing, big data, artificial intelligence (AI) or blockchain.
-These pave the way for digital transformation, enable new business models and thus secure future viability.
+Modernizing existing IT infrastructures is, therefore, a top priority.
+There is no way around technologies such as cloud computing, big data, artificial intelligence (AI), or blockchain.
+These pave the way for digital transformation, enable new business models, and thus secure future viability.